2014 MLS Cup playoffs

-The 2014 MLS Cup Playoffs (branded as the 2014 MLS Cup Playoffs presented by AT&T for sponsorship reasons) was the nineteenth post-season tournament culminating the Major League Soccer regular season.
+The 2014 MLS Cup playoffs (branded as the 2014 MLS Cup Playoffs presented by AT&T for sponsorship reasons) was the nineteenth post-season tournament culminating the Major League Soccer regular season.
 The tournament began in late October and culminated on December 7, 2014 with MLS Cup 2014, the nineteenth league championship for MLS.

 The 2014 playoffs was the first time that the away goals rule was applied to the home-and-away, aggregate-goal series.
 The first series impacted by the rule was a Western Conference semifinal that saw Seattle Sounders FC advance past FC Dallas when the first match (held in Dallas) ended 1–1 and the second (held in Seattle) ended 0–0.

-LA Galaxy defeated New England Revolution 2–1 after extra time in the MLS Cup 2014 for their record-breaking fifth MLS Cup title, thus earning a spot in the 2015–16 CONCACAF Champions League.
+The LA Galaxy defeated the New England Revolution 2–1 after extra time in MLS Cup to win a record-breaking fifth title, thus earning a spot in the 2015–16 CONCACAF Champions League.

-Sporting Kansas City were the defending champions, but they were eliminated in the Eastern Conference Knockout Round by New York Red Bulls.
+Sporting Kansas City were the defending champions, but they were eliminated in the knockout round by the New York Red Bulls.

 Format

-The top five teams from both the Western Conference and the Eastern Conference qualified and are seeded in the MLS Playoffs to determine conference champions.
-The two conference champions will face off in the MLS Cup.
+The top five teams from both the Western Conference and the Eastern Conference qualified and were seeded in the playoffs to determine conference champions.
+The two conference champions faced off in MLS Cup 2014.

-Knockout round

-The fourth and fifth seeds in each conference play a single match hosted by the fourth seed, with the winner advancing to the conference semifinals.
+The fourth and fifth seeds in each conference played a single match hosted by the fourth seed, with the winner advancing to the conference semifinals.

-Conference Semifinals and Conference Finals

-In the conference semifinals, the team with the best record in each conference plays the winner of their conference knockout round match while the second and third-seeded teams in each conference play one another.
-The teams winning the conference semifinal matches advance to their respective conference finals.
+In the conference semifinals, the team with the best record in each conference played the winner of their conference knockout round match, while the second and third-seeded teams in each conference played one another.
+The winners of the conference semifinals advanced to their respective conference finals.

-In these two rounds, all matches are played in a home-and-away aggregate-goal format, with the higher-seeded team hosting the second leg.
-The first leg lasts the usual 90 minutes and can end in a tie.
-In the second leg, if the two teams are tied after 90 minutes (180 minutes total) then the team that scored more goals away from home advances to the next round.
+In these two rounds, all matches were played in a home-and-away aggregate-goal format, with the higher-seeded team hosting the second leg.
+The first leg lasted the usual 90 minutes and could end in a tie.
+In the second leg, if the two teams were tied after 90 minutes (180 minutes total) then the team that scored more goals away from home advanced to the next round.

-If there is still a tie after the away goals rule is applied, a 30-minute overtime period (divided into two 15-minute periods) is played followed by a penalty kick shootout, if necessary.
-The away goals rule does not apply to goals scored in the overtime period.
+If there was still a tie after the away goals rule was applied, an additional 30-minute extra time period (divided into two 15-minute halves) was played, followed by a penalty shoot-out if necessary.
+The away goals rule did not apply to goals scored in extra time.

-MLS Cup

-The two conference champions face each other in the MLS Cup, a single match hosted by the team with the better regular season record.
+The two conference champions faced each other in MLS Cup, a single match hosted by the team with the better regular season record.